AngeloRules/Regression-Based-Model-For-Predicting-Chemical-Engineers-Salaries/README.md

 ## Data Cleaning and Feature Engineering

-The data was cleaned using
+The data was cleaned using the pandas library.

 ## Authors